Where Should You Build Your Log Cabin?

 This is an important stage which should require much thought.
 Study your site, spend a few weeks getting a feel for your surroundings and the views that you want.

-Do you want to spend your days looking over the glorious lake, or the rolling countryside hills?
+Do you want to spend your days looking over a glorious lake in Wisconsin, or the rolling countryside hills of Tennessee?
 Your log cabin should ultimately harmonise the site and be a new object to complement its surroundings.

 If your budget can stretch, I would advise seeking the advice of an architect who may be able to shed light or offer new ideas on how to site your log cabin to make the full potential of your surroundings.

 You should consider natural shelter, although this is not essential, as log cabins bear quite well against Mother Nature and are very durable, it is advisable to use trees to protect against rain and wind.

 Think about the grade and slope of the land, you can opt to fill land but this can be quite costly, on average fill costs between $3 and $4.50 per cubic yard, plus the cost of machines to spread it.

 Alternatively you could make the most of the natural grades and incorporate under house garages or basements.
 If you are unsure about building on your land, it is advisable to contact a local excavation contractor.